Advanced Emergency Medical Technician (AEMT)

 Total cost of the program is $1890.
 Tuition is $1,290 plus $420 for the textbook and $180 lab fee.
 The minimum payment needed to register is $630, and the total cost must be paid before the end of the course.
 Book and Lab fees are non-refundable.
 Fees are subject to change.

 Testing and Certification

-View the Washington State Department of Health's EMT Certification Requirements.
+View the Washington State Department of Health's AEMT Certification Requirements.